 As identified in Section 7.1, CTET, ethyl ether, TCE, and 2,6-DNT were the only risk-related COCs considered for the development of remedial alternatives in the PBG Plume.
+However, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 The RAO for the PBG Plume requires the remedy to protect human health by preventing exposure to contaminated groundwater, to minimize the impact of the contaminants on the environment, and to restore groundwater to the extent practicable.
 The RAO for the PBG Plume will be achieved when groundwater concentrations of CTET, ethyl ether, TCE, and 2,6-DNT are below the groundwater cleanup level listed in Table 16.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).

-Based on site conditions and the screening of process options, six remedial alternatives were developed to address the presence of CTET, ethyl ether, TCE, and 2,6-DNT in the PBG Plume.
+Based on site conditions and the screening of process options, six remedial alternatives were developed to address the presence of groundwater COCs in the PBG Plume.
 Monitored Natural Attenuation (MNA) is expected to reduce the concentrations of the following VOCs by natural processes: CTET, chloroform, ethyl ether, and TCE.
-Active remedial alternatives were developed specifically for elevated concentrations of 2,6-DNT for the PBG Plume.
+Active remedial alternatives were developed specifically for elevated concentrations of 2,6-DNT for the PBG Plume; however, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 Alternative 1 - No Action, provides a baseline to evaluate the other alternatives.